project-poodle/poodle/design.md

   when new nodes are added, and old removed, the lookup scheme will need to be updated), we will need to record a list of actively used schemes.

-- Assume 1 byte to represent scheme, and 2 bytes to represent data content, total encoding length of a 32 bytes ECDSA public key is: 1 magic byte + 1 lookup scheme byte + 0 compression scheme byte + 0 length byte + 2 content bytes = 4 bytes.
-This is 87.5% reduction of data size.
+- Assume 1 byte to represent scheme, and 2 bytes to represent value content, total encoding length of a 32 bytes ECDSA public key is: 1 magic byte + 1 lookup scheme byte + 0 compression scheme byte + 0 length byte + 2 content bytes = 4 bytes.
+This is 87.5% reduction of value size.

-When data size is relatively large (larger than ~1k), and when data is not already compressed, compression can be an effective way to reduce the data size.
+When value size is relatively large (larger than ~1k), and when value is not already compressed, compression can be an effective way to reduce the value size.

 A poodle consensus keeps a list of cluster wide compression schemes.
-The list of schemes are registered across the cluster, and can be used to encode data.
+The list of schemes are registered across the cluster, and can be used to encode value.